 Quality and Awards

-We’re offering free virtual care visits from the convenience and safety of your own home for anyone exhibiting mild COVID-19 symptoms such as low-grade fever, cough, or respiratory problems.
-Visit dignityhealth.org/COVID19-virtual-care and enter code COVID19 when requesting care.
+We’re offering virtual care visits from the convenience and safety of your own home for anyone exhibiting mild COVID-19 symptoms such as low-grade fever, cough, or respiratory problems.
 If your symptoms are severe such as high fever, shortness of breath or difficulty breathing, call 911, or visit your nearest ER.
 Schedule remote visits for same day appointments, well and sick care, and mild to moderate COVID-19 symptoms.
 Meet with one of our doctors from anywhere, right on your device.
 Find a provider that offers video visits.

 The Santa Cruz County Department of Health, in partnership with United Way of Santa Cruz County, has dedicated the county’s 2-1-1 information line for COVID-19 inquiries 24/7.
 You may also text COVID19 to 211-211 for helpful information.
 The following websites also offer up-to-date information about COVID-19:

 Santa Cruz County Department of Public Health: santacruzhealth.org/coronavirus